marshmallow-code/marshmallow/docs/why.rst

 .. _Django REST Framework: http://www.django-rest-framework.org/
 .. _Flask-RESTful: http://flask-restful.readthedocs.org/

 Context-aware serialization.
 ----------------------------

-Marshmallow serializers can modify their output based on the context in which they are used.
+Marshmallow schemas can modify their output based on the context in which they are used.
 Field objects have access to a ``context`` dictionary that can be changed at runtime.

 Here's a simple example that how a :class:`Schema` can anonymize a person's name when a boolean is set on the context.